Disalg-ICS-NJU/zookeeper-tla-spec/protocol-spec/verification-statistics.md

 # Verification Statistics
-> Our verification of Zab using model checking is in progress, and we have obtained part of data set.
-> We show some of the statistics in this doc.

 ##### Experiment configuration

 Our statistical results include: diameter of the system states that have been traversed, the number of states that have been traversed, the number of different states that have been discovered, and the time spent in the experiment.